 Satellite images can be purchased or accessed from the Internet free of cost.
 The most recent images can be opened for free on QGIS, ArcGIS or Google Earth.
-They can then be worked with online to make a village satellite-image map.
-Free GIS software like QGIS can be used to prepare the satellite image map which can be printed and used with villagers.
+They can then be worked with online to make a village satellite-image map, or they can be downloaded using image-downloading software to work with offline.
+Free software allows user to extract geo-coded satellite images with coordinates attached from repositories such as Google Maps, Bing Maps, and Here Maps.
+Free GIS software like QGIS can be used to prepare a satellite image map which can be printed and used with villagers.
 Since software and satellite images are free, the main cost of using satellite images is the cost of printing.
 The total printing cost depends on factors such as the prices of printing services and of maintaining the plotter (printer), the number of satellite image printouts needed to cover the entire village, and the size and type of paper used for the printouts.
 The price of printing has been steadily decreasing in Tanzania and is likely to continue to decrease, thereby rendering printouts more affordable than they currently are.